-Everyone experiences a financial crisis.
+Everyone experiences a financial crisis, and many look to filing bankruptcy as a legal debt relief option to eliminate debt.
 Your car breaks down, you are out of work because you or your child is sick, or you have an unexpected home repair.
 You have bills to pay and you need to buy groceries.
 It is still another week or longer until your next paycheck, so what do you do?
 Many people turn to PayDay loans for help.
 Unfortunately, PayDay loans can trap you in a vicious cycle of debt that may or may not be dischargeable (forgivable) in a Chapter 7 bankruptcy case.
 PayDay loans come in a variety of forms from 2 weeks to 3 months.

 Thankfully, there are options to get rid of payday loans.
 We will focus on whether you can file bankruptcy to get rid of payday loans in this article.

 1. Do you qualify for bankruptcy?

 While payday loans may or may not be dischargeable, one of the important first steps is to estimate whether you qualify for bankruptcy, the estimated cost of the bankruptcy, and compare your options and pros and cons.
 You can do so below using this free bankruptcy calculator.

 2. Can I Include Payday Loans in My Chapter 7 Bankruptcy Case?

 If you owe a PayDay loan, you must include the debt in your Chapter 7 bankruptcy schedules.
 All debts must be included in a bankruptcy case, regardless of whether the debt may be discharged or not.
 PayDay loans are unsecured loans.
 Most unsecured debts are eligible for a discharge in Chapter 7 bankruptcy.
 However, your PayDay loans may not be dischargeable in some cases.